 Reports suggest that the pilot events will include:

-- A fully-seated music festival on June 26th in Phoenix Park, Dublin for up to 3,600 attendees.
+- June 26th – A fully-seated music festival on June 26th in Royal Hospital Kilmainham, Dublin for up to 3,500 attendees.

 - A fully-seated outdoor music event on June 10th put on by the National Concert Hall in Iveagh Gardens, Dublin with an audience of 500.